dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 ## `Batch`

-The `Batch` property is the mechanims by which the data from the multiple cursors returned by `IDataView.GetRowCursorSet` can be reconciled into a single, cohesive, sequence.
+Multiple cursors can be returned through a method like `IDataView.GetRowCursorSet`.
+Operations can happen on top of these cursors -- most commonly, transforms creating new cursors on top of them for  parallel evaluation of a data pipeline.
+But the question is, if you need to "recombine" them into a sequence again, how do to it?
+The `Batch` property is the mechanism by which the data from these multiple cursors returned by `IDataView.GetRowCursorSet` can be reconciled into a single, cohesive, sequence.

-`IDataView.GetRowCursorSet` can return a set of parallel cursors that partition the sequence of rows as would have normally been returned through a more typical call to `GetRowCursor`.
-These cursors can be accessed across multiple threads to enable parallel evaluation of a data pipeline.
-This is key for the data pipeline performance during featurization.

-However, even though the data pipeline can perform this parallel evaluation, at the end of this parallelization we sometimes want to recombine the separate thread's streams back into a single cohesive sequence.
-This can be done for several reasons: we may want repeatability and determinism, or the cursor may be stateful in some way that precludes the sharding inherent .
-But, for this end consumer that calls the single cursor.
-And, since a core `IDataView` design principle is repeatability, we now have a problem of how to reconcile those separate partitioninging.
-This reconciliation to re-sequence the partitioned dataset is accomplished through `DataViewRow.Batch`.
+The question might be, why recombine.
+This can be done for several reasons: we may want repeatability and determinism in such a way that requires we view the rows in a simple sequence, or the cursor may be stateful in some way that precludes partitioning it, or some other consideration.
+And, since a core `IDataView` design principle is repeatability, we now have a problem of how to reconcile those separate partitioning.

-So, to review what actually happens in this ML.NET utility code: multiple cursors are returned through a method like `IDataView.GetRowCursorSet`.
-Operations can happen on top of these cursors -- most commonly, transforms creating new cursors on top of them.
-This `Batch` property can then be used to reconcile these separate cursors into a single cohesive sequence again.
-An example of this internal to the ML.NET code base is the `DataViewUtils.ConsolidateGeneric` utility method.

-It may help to first understand this process intuitively, to understand `Batch`'s requirements: when we reconcile the outputs of multiple cursors, the consolidator will take the set of cursors.
+Incidentally, for those working on the ML.NET codebase, there is an internal method `DataViewUtils.ConsolidateGeneric` utility method to perform this function.
+It may be helpful to understand how it works intuitively, so that we can understand `Batch`'s requirements: when we reconcile the outputs of multiple cursors, the consolidator will take the set of cursors.
 It will find the one with the "lowest" `Batch` ID.
 (This must be uniquely determined: that is, no two cursors should ever return the same `Batch` value.)
 It will iterate on that cursor until the `Batch` ID changes.
 Whereupon, the consolidator will find the next cursor with the next lowest batch ID (which should be greater, of course, than the `Batch` value we were just iterating on).

 Put another way: suppose we called `GetRowCursor` (with an optional `Random` parameter), and we store all the values from the rows from that cursoring in